 Incentive zones provide significant waivers of zoning requirements to developers who agree to build according to specific guidelines.
 For example, developers often may provide public infrastructure or amenities such as parks, affordable housing, or rooftop observatories in exchange for more lenient zoning requirements (Myszewski and Kundell 2005).

 Open space/cluster zoning concentrates buildings on part of a property while maintaining greenspace and wildlife habitat on the remainder (Myszewski and Kundell 2005).
+By grouping infrastructure in one area, the cost of installation and maintenance is often reduced, keeping prices and taxes lower.

 Overlay zoning enables a municipality to promote or discourage development in certain areas by supplementing underlying zoning standards with additional requirements that can be designed to protect natural resources.
 Overlay zoning districts can be positioned "over" the standard zoning for an area in order to customize some of the regulations for that specific area (Myszewski and Kundell 2005, Juergensmeyer and Roberts 1998).
 For example, overlay zoning may be used to protect historic districts or create greenways.